ishandutta2007/free-api/README.md

  - Drug inquiry (can be called online)  : Obtain the drug manual, price, raw —— <a href="https://www.free-api.com/doc/188" target='_blank'> Interface address </a>

- - Food Therapy (can be called online) : Get food details by name as long as it is a food —— <a href="https://www.free-api.com/doc/189" target='_blank'> Interface address </ a>
+ - Food Therapy (can be called online) : Get food details by name as long as it is a food —— <a href="https://www.free-api.com/doc/189" target='_blank'> Interface address </a>

  - Surgery item (can be called online) : Get the details of the surgery by name Get the surgery by name —— <a href="https://www.free-api.com/doc/190" target='_ blank'> Interface address </a>